 Vocational Education and Training (also known as VET) is education and training that focuses on providing skills for work.

-At St. Michael's College, we currently offer the following VET subjects:
+At St. Michael's College, we currently offer the following VET qualifications:

 At St Michael's College we also offer: